 As a rule of thumb: try to first get permission from the copyright owner (likely the photographer).
 If you can’t find the photographer, try to find out who might own the copyright.
 If you still aren’t sure who the owner is, determine if your copying could fall under “fair use” as a lawful way to reproduce the photos.
 There are no hard and fast rules and every situation will be different.
 But this is a great general guide to get your started.

-If you have more questions, especially about the legal side of blogging and running your business, sign up for my free email course – Legalize Your Blog.
-Additionally I write more about the legal side of running a blog and biz on my blog Jade & Oak – please stop by and say hello!
+If you have more questions, especially about the legal side of blogging and running your business, please stop by Jade & Oak and say hello!